ameseee/kwk-curriculum-site/web-app/lessons/intro-to-js/index.md

 ## Operators

 We can also compare values.
-The return value is not a **boolean**, true or false.
+The return value is a **boolean**, true or false.

 ```js
 3 < 5